sprtd/rake-scam-token-forta-detection-bot/README.md

   - Metadata contains the following fields:
     - tokenAddress: address of the deployed rake scam token
     - pairAddress: address of the created uniswap tokens pair
+    - from: address of the user initiating the swap transaction on Uniswap
     - swapFeeFunctionCalled: name of the triggered Uniswap swap fee function
     - totalAmountTransferred: total amount of scam tokens transferred to Uniswap Router contract
-    - actualAmountReceived: amount received by the user executing the swap after the deduction of swap fee
+    - actualAmountReceived: amount received by the user executing the swap following the deduction of swap fee
     - rakedFee: total fee taken by scam token contract
     - rakedFeePercentage: percentage of the fee raked in by the scam token contract